-The rugged, jungle filled and mysterious island of Cat Ba, is the largest island in Halong Bay.
-The island has seen a surge in tourism in recent years due to the natural splendor that this island has to offer.
-The central hub of Cat Ba Town is now filled with hotels and restaurants catering to the new arrivals.
+The rugged, jungle filled, and mysterious island of Cat Ba is the largest island in Halong Bay.
+The island has seen a surge in tourism in recent years due to the natural splendor that this island is.
+The central hub of Cat Ba Town is now full of hotels and restaurants catering to the new arrivals.

 Cat Ba Town

 Cat Ba town is where most travelers stay while visiting the island as it is the most developed part of Cat Ba.
 But don’t expect to spend much time in the town itself for other than sleeping and eating.
 There is a good selection of hotels, hostels, and homestays in Cat Ba Town.

 You will find plenty of excellent restaurants in town where you’ll get freshly caught seafood from the area.